Hero Image

 Complex Civil Litigation*

 Intel in securing summary judgment in a securities class action lawsuit alleging violations of the Securities Act.
+The ruling earned a runner up recognition in the American Lawyer’s Litigator of the Week.

 A Fortune 500 consumer goods company in an internal investigation addressing potential bribery and Foreign Corrupt Practices Act-related issues associated with a contractor’s conduct.